storacha/w3infra/README.md

 #### `EIPFS_MULTIHASHES_SQS_ARN`

-AWS ARN for Elastic IPFS SQS multihashes used to enqueue multihashes for indexed CAR files.

-#### `EIPFS_BLOCKS_CAR_POSITION_TABLE_ARN`

-AWS ARN for Elastic IPFS DynamoDB table used to store blocks and positions for indexed CAR files.
+AWS ARN used to request Elastic IPFS to publish IPNI adverts for the given multihashes.

 #### `POSTMARK_TOKEN`